ACCELERATED READING (AR) PROGRAM

 Upon beginning classes in the fall, a unit on Vietnam War writing will start, which includes The Things They Carried.

-Advanced Placement Literature and Composition (12th grade)
+Advanced Placement (AP) Literature and Composition (12th grade)

 The Power and the Glory by Graham Greene